Structure in the speed of sound: from neutron stars to heavy-ion collisions: Comparisons to heavy-ion collective flow data

 For each of the extracted $c_s^2(n_B)$ profiles, we run \texttt{SMASH} simulations at a series of beam energies corresponding to most recent experimental results.
 In order to assess the effect of different EOSs on the collision dynamics, we then analyze the simulation data to obtain predictions for the slope of the directed flow $dv_1/dy'\big|_{y'=0}$ and the elliptic flow at midrapity $v_2(y'=0)$.
 These predictions, obtained using appropriate impact parameter ranges and transverse momentum cuts (see Table~\ref{tab:parameters_of_experimental_measurements}), can be compared directly to experimental data obtained by the HADES~\cite{HADES:2022osk} and STAR~\cite{STAR:2020dav,STAR:2021yiu} experiments.

 The results of our simulations are shown in Fig.~\ref{fig:HIC_flow_and_EOSs}.
-Overall, we find that the experimental data is described best by the EOS labeled as ``eos2 min'' (i.e., corresponding to an EOS converted from eos2 that was most accurately tracing the minimum band encompassing all converted EOSs based on eos2, see Fig.~\ref{fig:meddens} and the bottom middle panel in Fig.~\ref{fig:HIC_flow_and_EOSs}).
-This EOS corresponds to a large peak in $c_s^2$ starting at $n_B = 2.0~n_{\rm{sat}}$ and symmetry energy expansion coefficients equal $E_{\rm{sym}}=28.5~\rm{MeV}$, $L_{\rm{sym}}=37.5 ~\rm{MeV}$, $K_{\rm{sym}}=-95 ~\rm{MeV}$, and $J_{\rm{sym}}=600~\rm{MeV}$, which are well within the most preferred ranges of symmetry energy coefficients as identified by constraints based on causality, see Fig.~\ref{fig:corner_med}.
-In the case of the EOSs labeled as ``eos2 max'', the EOS is seen to be too stiff at baryon densities around $3-4~n_{\rm{sat}}$, probed by collisions at $\snn=4.5~\rm{GeV}$ (see, e.g., Refs.~\cite{Oliinychenko:2022uvy,Sorensen:2023zkk}), thus leading to an overprediction of the values of $dv_1/dy'\big|_{y'=0}$ and underprediction of $v_2(y'=0)$.
-Results for the minimum and maximum EOSs chosen from the family of EOSs converted from eos1 (``eos1 min'' and ``eos1 max'') strongly indicate that a large peak in $c_s^2$ starting at $n_B = 1.5~n_{\rm{sat}}$ is excluded by experimental data.
-Similarly, results for ``eos3 min'' and ``eos3 max'' suggest that a large peak in $c_s^2$ starting at $n_B = 3~n_{\rm{sat}}$ is unlikely.
-We note that the EOS labeled as ``eos2 min'' is qualitatively similar to the constraint on the EOS obtained in Ref.~\cite{Oliinychenko:2022uvy} through a Bayesian analysis of the STAR experiment data~\cite{STAR:2020dav,STAR:2021yiu}.
+Overall, we find that the experimental data are described best by the EOS labeled as ``eos2 min'' (i.e., corresponding to an EOS converted from eos2 that was most accurately tracing the minimum band encompassing all converted EOSs based on eos2, see Fig.~\ref{fig:meddens} and the bottom middle panel in Fig.~\ref{fig:HIC_flow_and_EOSs}).
+In the case of the EOSs labeled as ``eos2 max'', the EOS is seen to be too stiff at baryon densities around $3$--$4n_{\rm{sat}}$, probed by collisions at $\snn=4.5~\rm{GeV}$ (see, e.g., Refs.~\cite{Oliinychenko:2022uvy,Sorensen:2023zkk}), thus leading to an overprediction of the values of $dv_1/dy'\big|_{y'=0}$ and underprediction of $v_2(y'=0)$.
+Results for the minimum and maximum EOSs chosen from the family of EOSs converted from eos1 (``eos1 min'' and ``eos1 max'') strongly indicate that a large peak in $c_s^2$ starting at $n_B = 1.5n_{\rm{sat}}$ is excluded by experimental data.
+Additionally, we note here that the large difference between the incompressibilities of ``eos1 min'' and ``eos1 max'' does not lead to large differences in results, in particular those corresponding to the HADES experiment which performs collisions at the lowest considered beam energy and thus probes the smallest range of densities, underscoring the fact that the behavior at saturation density is not probed well even at these relatively low energies.
+Similarly, results for ``eos3 min'' and ``eos3 max'' suggest that a large peak in $c_s^2$ starting at $n_B = 3n_{\rm{sat}}$ is unlikely: even though ``eos3 max'' describes the $v_2(y'=0)$ data well, it overpredicts values of $dv_1/dy'\big|_{y'=0}$ at higher energies, suggesting it is too stiff at high densities; conversely, ``eos3 min'' underpredicts $dv_1/dy'\big|_{y'=0}$ at $\snn = 3~\rm{GeV}$, suggesting it is too soft at the corresponding densities.
+This contrasts with the results obtained using ``eos2 min'', which consistently describe both the $dv_1/dy'\big|_{y'=0}$ and $v_2(y'=0)$ data.
+As can be seen in the bottom middle panel in Fig.~\ref{fig:HIC_flow_and_EOSs}, the ``eos2 min'' EOS corresponds to a large peak in $c_s^2$ starting at $n_B = 2.0n_{\rm{sat}}$ and symmetry energy expansion coefficients equal $E_{\rm{sym}}=28.5~\rm{MeV}$, $L_{\rm{sym}}=37.5 ~\rm{MeV}$, $K_{\rm{sym}}=-95 ~\rm{MeV}$, and $J_{\rm{sym}}=600~\rm{MeV}$, which are well within the most preferred ranges of symmetry energy coefficients as identified by constraints based on causality, see Fig.~\ref{fig:corner_med}.
+We also note that the EOS labeled as ``eos2 min'' is qualitatively similar to the constraint on the EOS obtained in Ref.~\cite{Oliinychenko:2022uvy} through a Bayesian analysis of the STAR experiment data~\cite{STAR:2020dav,STAR:2021yiu}, which likewise exhibits a sharp peak between $2.0$--$3.0n_{\rm{sat}}$ and a significant softening between $3.0$--$4.0n_{\rm{sat}}$.
+At the same time, another recent Bayesian analysis~\cite{OmanaKuttan:2022aml} of heavy-ion collision data supports high values of $c_s^2$ up to $n_B = 3.0$--$4.0n_{\rm{sat}}$.